askusWT/nix-home/README.md

     - `common`: Shared configurations consumed by all users.
       - `role`: Files related to what "role" is being selected as a template
       - `secrets`: Secrets that are available to all users
-    - `generic`: The 'generic' org to allow for isolation of configurations, secrets and config from various clients
-    - `toi`: The 'toi' org to allow for isolation of configurations, secrets and config from various clients
-      - `secrets`: Secrets that are specific to the 'toi' org
-      - `<hostname>`: Optional subfolder to load more configuration files based on the home-manager profiles name
-      - `<role>`: Optional subfolder to load more configuration files based on the roles name
       - `<users>`: Load some specific user profile information
     - `sd`: Similar to the above org, just another org for isolation
     - `sr`: Similar to the above org, just another org for isolation